-HP400 Internship
+HP400 Internship 3 credits

-This course enables Sterling College exercise science students to acquire work experiences during the summer months relating to the career they are pursuing.
+This course enables Sterling College Health and Human Performance students to acquire work experiences during the summer months relating to the career they are pursuing.
 This experience is designed to expand on the learning experience and to integrate and reinforce skills and concepts obtained in the classroom by providing practical experience in a structured employment environment.
 All internships must be preapproved through the student's advisor and Department Chair prior to the first day of the internship.
 A minimum of 160 hours of experience is required.
 Prerequisite: Junior status.
 (Fall/Spring)